Software developers pasop, beware, qaphela, hlokomela

 See here:(This article is provided for informational purposes only and not for the purpose of providing legal advice.
 For more information on the topic, please contact the author/s or the relevant provider.)

-Dawid Prozesky is a candidate attorney at KISCH IP.
-He has experience in Metallurgical process simulation and optimization, and in Software development, and has a BA, an LLB and a BSC in engineering.Send a legal query to Dawid Prozesky
+Dawid Prozesky is a patent attorney at KISCH IP.
+He has experience in Metallurgical process simulation and optimization, and in Software development, and has a BA, an LLB and a...
+Read more about Dawid Prozesky